503physSec/plex/README.md

 # plex
 If you're reading this, I've offered to share my Plex libraries with you.
 I maintain a Plex server that conatins my movies, tv shows, music videos, and other libraries.
 By creating a free Plex account amd installing the Plex app (available on streaming devices and mobile devices for free), you'll be able to access my media free of charge, free of advertising, & and free of suggestions.
+(Free iOS and Android app limits how long you can stream.
+Using a browser, desktop app, or any other streaming device has no restrictions)

 #### Step 1.
 Create free account & acknoledge confirmation email